Kamahl19/node-api-starter/README.md

 # Node API Starter

-Simple starter for Node Rest API server using ExpressJS

 ## What’s Inside?

 - `JWT Authorization` - including all the common features such as Sign-up, Login, Logout, Reset password, Email verification